themarcusaurelius/trailToad/README.md

 ### 5. Set up the Express.js server in Node.js.

 We can now begin working on our own custom website.
 First, we will need to get the server up and running.
-To begin, create a folder called ‘BigCommerce’ and then open the folder in Visual Studio Code.
-Once in VSCode, create a file called ‘package.json’ in the root directory of the folder and add the following lines:
+To begin, create a folder called <b>BigCommerce</b> and then open the folder in Visual Studio Code.
+Once in VSCode, create a file called <b>package.json</b> in the <b>Bigcommerce</b> folder and add the following code:

 ```json
 {